 This made me realize the enormous disruption in online retail, that is created by technology.
 To survive this disruption, retailers must rethink their strategy.

 If they don’t, their competitors will.
-While working for Reccodo, I get the chance to discuss with retailers about their strategy and enable them with new solutions and advice.
+While working for Reccodo, I get the chance to discuss with retailers about their strategy and enable them with new solutions and advice in order to implement the best strategy to increase sales.

 E-Shop Strategy for Whom?